 Around 53 ships sunk, 275 aircraft destroyed and more than 4,500 killed during Operation Hailstone

 It was during World War II that Truk Lagoon was attacked by US Forces during Operation Hailstone.
-Truk Lagoon battle Operation Hailstone raged for a full 36 hours and during which the Imperial Japanese Navy (IJN) ships that were moored in Truk Lagoon were destroyed and sunk.
+Truk Lagoon battle Operation Hailstone raged for a full 36 hours.
+During this battle the Imperial Japanese Navy (IJN) ships that were moored in Truk Lagoon were destroyed and sunk.

 The Ghost Fleet of Truk Lagoon is so named because of the large numbers of Japanese ships that were sunk in World War II with crew still on board.
 Discover and dive the Ghost fleet of Truk Lagoon in Micronesia with wrecks mostly around the Dublon, Eten, Fefan and Uman islands.